 Get Care in the Perinatal Behavioral Health Clinic

-Since launching our program in late 2018, we've helped more than 230 South Shore mothers manage their behavioral health needs while keeping their baby's health front of mind.
+Since launching our program in late 2018, we've helped hundreds of South Shore mothers manage their behavioral health needs while keeping their baby's health front of mind.

 The perinatal behavioral health program is part of the Grayken Center for Treatment at South Shore Health.
 We see patients from Monday-Friday from 7:30 AM-4 PM.

 - Alcohol Use Disorder

 - Medications for Opioid Use disorder such as Suboxone ® & Vivitrol ®

 - Medications for Alcohol Use Disorder such as Vivitrol ®

 Please note: We do not offer methadone treatment at South Shore Health